point85/ShiftSharp/README.md

 // but is replaced by #10 for that shift instance: members = sundayDay.GetMembers(exceptionShift);
 ```

+## NuGet
+To download the nuget package, the command is: "dotnet add package ShiftSharp --version 2.1.0".

 ## Project Structure
-ShiftSharp depends upon .Net Framework 4.5+ due to use of the NodaTime date and time classes.
+ShiftSharp depends upon .NET 8+ due to use of the NodaTime date and time classes.

 ShiftSharp has the following structure:
  * `/Documentation/html` Doxygen HTML files